Updated March 2022

 ASK FOR ONE GREEN ACT

 Ask employees, colleagues and tenants for one green act that they can do anywhere – at work or at home.
-It can be as simple as switching off the lights for one hour, going through their homes to set aside items for donation or recycling, or using a cloth rag instead of paper towels.
+It can be as simple as using a reusable mug instead of a single-use cup, going through their homes to set aside items for donation or recycling, or using a cloth rag instead of paper towels.
 Every act that reduces waste counts.
 Sharing photos of these green acts is one way to celebrate Earth Day and its champions.

 MAKE A COMPANY PLEDGE TO RESTART GREENER